 If you meet these criteria you can apply through UCAS.

-The selection process for an MA degree in Social Work at the University of Kent consists of two stages.
+The selection process for an MA degree in Social Work at the University of Kent consists of two part:

-Stage 1: all applicants who are considered to meet the entry criteria for the programme are invited to attend the University to sit a written test.
-Those applicants who pass the written test are invited to return for the second stage of the process: an interview day.
+Part 1: all applicants who are considered to meet the entry criteria for the programme are invited to take a written test electronically.
+Applicants who pass the written test are invited to return for the second part of the process: an interview day.

-Stage 2: the interview day is made up of two parts, an individual interview with a lecturer and a practitioner and an observed group discussion.
+Part 2: the interview day is made up of two parts, an individual interview and an observed group discussion.

-At interview, each candidate is asked a number of (the same) questions covering issues such as motivation to undertake social work training and postgraduate study, expectations of the degree, background experience and awareness of the social work role, etc.
+At interview, each candidate is asked a number of (the same) questions covering issues such as motivation to undertake social work training and postgraduate study, expectations of the degree, background experience and awareness of the social work role.